Suzanna-Linn/slua/docs/moving-functions.md

 And with:
 - <code class="language-slua">tot, avg, lotteryWinner = stats( 3, 28, 8, 45, 14 )</code>
-lotteryWinner gets nil, because there are no more values.
+- lotteryWinner gets nil, because there are no more values.

 Assigning several values at once works not only with functions.

-It can be used to exchange the values of two variables, without using an intermediate one:
+It can exchange the values of two variables, without using an intermediate one:
 - <code class="language-slua">a, b = b, a</code>

 Lua first evaluates all the values on the right, before assigning them to the variables on the left.